kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

     Pod requires the `DraOptionalNodePreparation` feature if:
     1. The Pod references one or more `ResourceClaims`.
     2. At least one of those claims is allocated (has an `AllocationResult`).
-    3. Within the allocation result, any device has `SkipNodePrepare` or `SkipNodeUnprepare` set to `true`.
+    3. Within the allocation result, any device has `SkipNodeOperations` set to `true`.
 If these conditions are met, the Pod is marked as requiring `DraOptionalNodePreparation` on the target node.
 *   **Max Version**: This feature ceases to be a scheduling constraint once the `DRAOptionalNodePreparation` feature graduates to GA and the minimum